 In this section

-This guideline is intended to provide a brief summary of background and health issues for newly arriving Afghan refugees, noting the additional complexity of Covid, and lockdowns and hotel quarantine (HQ) requirements at the time of arrival.
+This guideline is intended to provide a brief summary of background and health issues for newly arriving Afghan refugees, noting the additional complexity of Covid, and lockdowns and hotel quarantine (HQ) requirements at the time of arrival for the initial uplift in August 2021.

-Due to covid, new arrivals were subject to HQ after arrival.
-New arrivals were placed in HQ in WA, SA, Vic, NSW, Qld and NT - although HQ arrangements (and healthcare available in HQ) varied across the jurisdictions.
+Due to covid, new arrivals were subject to HQ after arrival and placed in HQ in WA, SA, Vic, NSW, Qld and NT.
+HQ arrangements (and healthcare available in HQ) varied across the jurisdictions.

-All new arrivals should have an initial health assessment after release from HQ.
-Timing, especially in NSW and Victoria was affected by health service access with the Covid situation and delays in Medicare.
+All new arrivals should have an initial health assessment after arrival.
+In 2021, timing was affected by health service access with Covid and delays in Medicare.
+Incorporate

 We have seen widespread B12 deficiency in children from Afghanistan.

-Catch-up immunisation will be required for everyone, including full catch-up for anyone without a written record of vaccination, Covid vaccination is also a priority.
+Catch-up immunisation will be required for everyone, including full catch-up for anyone without a written record of vaccination, Covid vaccination is also a priority and can be given at the same time as other vaccines.

 There has been wide ranging impact on Afghan communities in Australia, including those who arrived seeking asylum - this is an active consideration in clinic reviews of any new/existing patients.